yfiua/WeSTassignment/README.md

 Have a look at the exemplary [assignment.tex](assignment.tex) file for how to use this class.

+Use

+    %solution-start
+    stuffs that you do not want students to see
+    %solution-end

+to mark your solutions.

+## Compilation

 For compilation [Stu](https://github.com/kunegis/stu) is recommended, if you have it installed you just have to perform:

     stu

-Of course you can also compile this class by calling `pdflatex` manually.

-    pdflatex assignment.tex

-Stu generates three files:
+Stu generates three files automatically:

 - `assignment.pdf`: PDF with solutions
 - `assignment-for-students.pdf`: PDF without solutions
 - `assignment_X.zip`: uploadable zipball for students

+Of course you can also compile this class by calling `pdflatex` manually.

+    pdflatex assignment.tex

 ## ToDo